Even a Lexus needs attention at times

 Remove the two bolts that hold strut to inner wheel well.
 Lower the jack and remove the strut.

 Place the strut in a bench vise (or similar) to hold it stationary.
 Install the spring compressors to take the pressure off the strut rod.
-Be sure to exercise caution during this step as a spring under compression can be dangerous if it were to slip out of the spring compressors.
+Remember, exercise caution during this step as a spring under compression can be dangerous if it were to slip out of the spring compressors.

 Remove the top nut of the strut (I used an electric impact drill) and pull the strut hat off the assembly.
 Pull the strut out of the assembly.